-One mainstay villains in the many Nintendo franchises is the character Bowser.
+One mainstay villain in the many Nintendo franchises is the character Bowser.
 The company has picked a person with the same name to lead its US side of things.
 But now, the company is suing someone else with the same name for hacking a Nintendo Switch.

 Polygon reports that Nintendo of America filed a suit against a Canadian called Gary Bowser.
 This Bowser leads Team Xecuter, a group of hack creators.
 The suit alleges that Bowser infringed on the company’s copyright in the creation of hacks and their sale.
 Bowser was arrested last year alongside another member of the group, Max Louarn.